karleflanagan/stat100S21/pages/syllabus.md

 ## Bonus Work
 **Bonus Points — You may earn between 0 and 100 Bonus Points.**
-* **Everyone may earn between 0 and 100 Bonus Points.** EEvery bonus point earned helps your overall grade, but even if you do no bonus work, you can still get 100% for the course.
+* **Everyone may earn between 0 and 100 Bonus Points.** Every bonus point earned helps your overall grade, but even if you do no bonus work, you can still get 100% for the course.
 In other words, bonus points can only help you.
 Bonus points are extra credit.
 Here’s how you can get them:
   1. **Pre-Lecture bonus points** (46 bonus points)<br>
   Each class there will be a short pre-lecture video posted on Lon Capa followed by a few questions.
 The pre-lectures are designed to give you a preview of the basic concepts you’ll see in the actual lectures.
-There are 46 prelectures and each is worth 2.5 bonus points.
+There are 23 prelectures and each is worth 2 bonus points.
   2. **Lon Capa Surveys** (25 bonus points)<br>
   There will be 5 surveys due on the first Friday of each month (see the course calendar).
 Each survey is worth 5 bonus points.
 The surveys are all anonymous.
 Lon Capa just records whether or not you submitted a survey, not who submitted which answer.
-You must answer every question on the survey to get the 4 points.
+You must answer every question on the survey to get the 5 points.
   3. **Research Opportunities** (28 bonus points)<br>
   There will be a few research opportunities to participate in throughout the semester.
 The details will be posted on our course Compass page!
 These opportunities are completely optional, but give those who want to a chance to participate in a real study.
   3. **The bonus points add to 99!**  Everyone will get 1 bonus point automatically for free. <a href="{{ site.data.info.rickroll }}">&#128521;</a>